 Life was not easy for the people of Matera.
 Sassi di Matera was condemned by the government as unfit for human habitation, and the city was evacuated in the mid-1950s.
 Thankfully, much-needed restoration in the 1980s turned Matera into a beautiful place to live for both residents and tourists.

-UNESCO granted the city World Heritage Site in 1993.
+Matera became one of the UNESCO World Heritage Sites in Europe in 1993.
 In 2019, Matera was chosen as a European Capital of Culture.
 You might even recognize the city as the set of a few popular movies, including Mel Gibson’s The Passion of the Christ and the James Bond film, No Time to Die.

-Be ready with a pair of good walking shoes, as well as plenty of energy and curiosity.
+Be ready with a pair of good walking shoes, plenty of energy and curiosity.
 Everywhere you walk in Sassi di Matera, you will find something interesting.
 And that’s the best way to enjoy the city – wandering around and getting lost along the narrow pathways.

 Valley of the Temples, Agrigento, Italy